UCD Library Capital Development Project - Phase 2

 UCD Library and UCD Estate Services are working together on the redevelopment of the James Joyce Library building in the most ambitious project since the Library was constructed in the 1970s and 1980s.
 The project is designed to meet the 21st century needs of students and researchers.
 We are planning the redevelopment of the James Joyce Library in phases, and we will remain open throughout, continuing to provide vital services for UCD students and staff.

 In 2023 we completed the first phase which included the refurbishment of Level 3, an award-winning project that delivered 535 formal and informal student learning spaces in a contemporary and inclusive design that responded to student feedback.
-We are currently preparing for the second phase which aims to transform Level 2 and deliver increased and enhanced student study spaces alongside our extensive open book stacks and with new features such as a digital content suite and individual sensory study rooms.
+The second phase of work, beginning in 2026, will transform Level 2 and deliver increased and enhanced student study spaces alongside our extensive open book stacks and with new features such as a digital content suite and individual sensory study rooms.

 Phase 2 will also create a new Cultural Heritage Centre on Level 1, bringing together the world-class Cultural Heritage repositories, the National Folklore Collection, UCD Archives, and Special Collections.
 Our goal is to enhance the student experience, support and enable research, and create a welcoming and inclusive learning environment.